DataDog/orchestrion/_docs/content/docs/configuration.md

 ### Finer grain instrumentation

-The default `orchestrion.tool.go` imports all integrations provided by the `github.com/DataDog/dd-trace-go/v2` repository.
+The default `orchestrion.tool.go` imports all integrations provided by the `github.com/DataDog/dd-trace-go/orchestrion/all/v2` package.
 But this can be cumbersome if you only want to use a subset of the integrations.
 You can expand the default `orchestrion.tool.go` by replacing the import of `github.com/DataDog/dd-trace-go/v2` with the specific integrations you want to use from the list available at one level deeper in the configuration loading tree [here][orchestrion-all].